Sign in →

 1. Collect a preservative-free, random urine specimen.

-2. If specimen is at ambient temperature, aliquot the urine to a urine myoglobin transport tube (T691) within 1 hour of collection.
+2. If specimen is at ambient temperature, aliquot the urine to a urine myoglobin transport tube within 1 hour of collection.
 Refrigerate specimen.

 Additional Information: Urinary myoglobin is highly unstable unless alkalinized with sodium carbonate preservative.
-Even with alkalinization, myoglobin deterioration is variable and specimen dependent (approximate averages of 10% at 1 day, 20% at 3 days, and 30% at 7 days).

 Specimen Minimum Volume